kylefox/jquery-modal/README.md

 _(Note that modals loaded with AJAX are removed from the DOM when closed)._

-# Resizing

-There's really no need to manually resize modals, since the default styles don't specify a fixed height; modals will expand vertically (like a normal HTML element) to fit their contents.

-However, when this occurs, you will probably want to at least re-center the modal in the viewport:

-    $.modal.resize()

 # Checking current state

 Use `$.modal.isActive()` to check if a modal is currently being displayed.